 in the past or metaphysical structures or what's written in Scriptures

 and ancient texts.

-All descriptions are true, but none of
+are true, but none of

 them is right.
 None is complete.